LakshmiGNair/cybersecurity-learning/module1/notes.md

    → Warning, alert, that might face prosecution if caught

 ---
+## How do we measure cybersecurity

+→ Use risk assessment: What are the most likely threats?
+→ Set security benchmarks: Are all systems updated and protected?
+→ Track response time: How fast can you detect and contain an incident?

+## Why we need research

+Because
+→ Attackers are getting smarter.
+→ Tech is getting more complex
+   → We need new tools, but also better human behavior models, economic strategies, and laws.

+## Security ≠ Trust technology

+Even the best tools can fail if:
+→ People use “password123”
+→ Companies ignore warnings
+→ Or no one knows what to do in an emergency.

+**That's why cybersecurity must be holistic – a mix of:**
+- Tech tools
+- Smart policy
+- Trained people
+- And constant improvement

 🚧 *Note: This module is still in progress.
 More updates will be added soon as I continue learning.* 📝